 What is the best time to see the whales?
 The whales are here from April until the end of October to feed.
 Our sighting percentage is very high regardless of the time of day or month!
 See our sighting guarantee!
 Each whale watch is a unique experience and the best time to see the whales is the time that works best with your schedule!

 Do you guarantee that I will see a whale?
 We GUARANTEE whale sightings!
-In the unlikely event of no whale sightings on a regular trip, all paying passengers will receive a 1% PASS for a future trip (NOT a refund).
-1% Tickets are not issued to schools or groups.
+In the unlikely event of no whale sightings on a regular trip, all paying passengers will receive a PASS for a future trip (NOT a refund).
+Passes are not issued to schools or groups.

 Will I get seasick?
 Some people get seasick easily, and some never do.
 If you think you might be prone to seasickness, you may want to look into taking a motion sickness pill before boarding.
 Some natural remedies are candied ginger, gingersnaps, pretzels, saltines, ginger ale, and coke.
 If you find yourself seasick on the vessel, try staying outside and look out at the horizon.

 Can I bring my own food and drinks onboard?
-Due to the current conditions with COVID-19, we are not allowing coolers, food, or beverages on-board.
+For security and safety we do not allowing coolers, food, or beverages on-board.
 The only exception is infant needs.
+Our galley has food, snacks, beer, wine and other beverages .
 Please note the galley is CASH ONLY.